plone/five.intid/five/intid/README.txt

 in DirectoryViews in CMF skins.
 As such it could also be argued that five.intid is behaving improperly by aggressively trying handle events for all objects implementing IPersistent.

+There's another related problem with DirectoryView objects that isn't covered here.
+DirectoryView stores instances of Persistent classes (like FSPageTemplate) in a global registry and thus counts on those instances never being added to a ZODB connection.
+When the five.intid event handlers add such objects to a ZODB connection, the retrieval from global state could result in an instance from a closed connection being de-ghosted raising a ConnectionStateError.